amyylin1/stock-analysis/README.md

 ## 1. Overview of Project:  Explain the purpose of this analysis

-   The background of the project is to prepare a VBA script to analyze the performance of a dozen stocks on the spreadsheet.
+  The project's background is to prepare a VBA script to analyze the performance of a dozen stocks on the spreadsheet.
 Since computing time is precious and the stock market has thousands of stocks.
-The purpose of this analysis is to make the original code run more efficiently so that more stocks can be analyzed with less time.
+This analysis aims to make the original code run more efficiently so that more stocks can be analyzed in less time.

 ## 2. Results:

 ### Performance of all stocks

 The year 2017 was a pretty good year for growth.
-All of the stocks (except ticker "TERP") had increased returns.
+All the stocks (except for ticker "TERP") had increased returns.
 Ticker "DQ" had the most growth (199.4% of return).
-However, compared to 2017, 2018 was a bad year for growth.
-All of the stocks (except tickers "ENPH" AND "RUN") experienced negative growth.
+However, compared to 2017, 2018 was a lousy year for growth.
+All of the stocks (except for tickers "ENPH" AND "RUN") experienced negative growth (please see the tables below).

 <img width="717" alt="2017_vs_2018" src="https://user-images.githubusercontent.com/108419097/183156607-afef1953-ca71-422e-92ac-eefcf5fd5e6f.png">